 Checking and replenishing the lube oil for the travel reduction gearbox

-• The gear oil and casing of the reduction gearbox are hot immediately after ceasing machine operation and can cause bodily injury such as a burn.
+The gear oil and casing of the reduction gearbox are hot immediately after ceasing machine operation and can cause bodily injury.

 Do not allow hot oil or the gearbox to contact your skin.